 Positive psychology is understood as an approach to human functioning that addresses human flourishing and well-being and the factors that contribute to them.
+The positive psychology program at CGU was founded by the grandfather of Positive Psychology, Mihaly Csikszentmihalyi.
 At Claremont Graduate University, Positive Development is understood as individual growth through the lifespan.
 You’ll examine the positive developmental trajectories and processes that contribute to positive outcomes at both individual and sociocultural levels, integrating that knowledge with a background in evaluation and applied research methods.
-Led by expert faculty-scholars from both fields, you’ll gain experience applying social science concepts and methods to important social issues through research and practice, preparing you to succeed in an array of organizations and institutions and to make a lasting impact on the lives within them.
+Led by expert faculty-scholars from both fields, you will continue the good work began by late Professor Csikszentmihalyi and gain experience applying social science concepts and methods to important social issues through research and practice, preparing you to succeed in an array of organizations and institutions and to make a lasting impact on the lives within them.

 Our programming in Positive Developmental Psychology is built upon the following core principles: